The Best Ad Blockers for Firefox 2025

 How we tested the best ad blockers for Firefox

-We tested the most important security components for each ad blocker before choosing our top four best ad blockers for Firefox.
+We tested the most important security components for each ad blocker before choosing our top ad blockers for Firefox.
 First, we tested the ad blockers through AdBlock Tester, a site that permits you to test your ad blocker against analytics and advertising services embedded within the testing website.

 Next, we tested the ad blocker through Cover Your Tracks, a website that reveals how trackers view a browser.
 We used the site to test whether the ad blocker was truly blocking tracking ads and invisible trackers.
 Knowing how important it is for you to bypass social media and video ads, testing the ad blockers on YouTube was the third and final component of our testing process.